ROBOTIS-GIT/emanual/_includes/en/dxl/y/y_control_table.md

         <td align="center" bgcolor= "#e2efd9" >Hybrid</td>
         <td>The Hybrid area retains its values even when power is turned off, and changes can be made regardless of the Torque Enable value.<br />
             When torque is disabled (Torque Enable = 0), it behaves like the EEPROM area.
 Values are immediately stored when changed.<br />
             When torque is enabled (Torque Enable = 1), it behaves like the RAM area.
 Changes are possible but not immediately stored.
-To save changes made in this state, use Hybrid Save (170) when torque has been disabled.
+To save changes made in this state, use Gain Save (170) when torque has been disabled.
         </td>
     </tr>
 </table>